 These outdated methods of communication could get a facelift with AI chatbots.
 Discover the list of questions your guests usually seek answers to by downloading our concise guide:

-These chatbots give automated responses to customers’ frequently asked questions.
+Chatbots give automated responses to customers’ frequently asked questions.
 You can use the chatbot or an app to collect routine requests resulting in clear action items.
 For example, when guests ask for extra blankets or room cleaning, they can make a request with a few clicks while your hotel can swiftly respond to their needs.

 Housekeeping is an area of operations that can particularly benefit from such features.
 Housekeeping activities for guests’ rooms can be updated on an app.
 This provides an automated task list for housekeeping staff who can use the checklist to ensure attention to detail.